22mn/Quasar-ZTD/README.md

 Purpose
-- All Quasar will be under ZTD
+- All Quasar nodes will be under ZTD

 Repo From TwoTouch Namespace [Prototype]